What to expect from a

-If you are going for a first-time fitting, you will need a professional to do the fitting.
+If you are going for a first-time, you will need an ADP Registered Compression Garment Fitter.
 In addition, if it is not your first time, then you have a clear understanding of how important it is to get your garment fitting right.

 Typically, you can buy a compression garment from a store or a compression garments shop.
 However, if you are going for a customized fitting, the wrong size or compression can make the whole fitting feel uncomfortable.